- What are 3 types of accounts?

 - What are the types of chart of accounts available?

-- What order are accounts listed in a chart of accounts?
+- How do you read a chart of accounts?

 What are 3 types of accounts?